 Data transmission control processes and procedures are in place to ensure data integrity is documented.

 eSpatial uses SSL, which encrypts data that is transmitted to our web application with the highest levels of encryption available.

-eSpatial continuously gathers and analyzes information regarding new and existing threats and vulnerabilities, actual attacks on the company or others, and the effectiveness of the existing security controls.
+eSpatial continuously gathers and analyses information regarding new and existing threats and vulnerabilities, actual attacks on the company or others, and the effectiveness of the existing security controls.
 Monitoring controls include related policy and procedure, virus and malicious code, intrusion detection, and event and state monitoring.
 Related logging process provides an effective control to highlight and investigate security events.

 6.2.
 Vulnerability Policy and Procedure